kelloggm/run-dljc/README.md

 ## run-dljc

-This project contains scripts used to control do-like-javac to run large-scale experiments using Checker Framework whole-program inference.
+This project contains scripts used to control [do-like-javac](https://github.com/kelloggm/do-like-javac) to run large-scale experiments using Checker Framework whole-program inference.

 The most important script is `run-dljc.sh`.
-It runs whole-program inference on every buildable gradle or maven project in a list of repository URL, git hash pairs.
-(It is restricted to using GitHub URLs.)
+It runs whole-program inference on every buildable gradle or maven project in a list of
+(GitHub repository URL, git hash) pairs.
 The output is stored in a results directory, which can be summarized with `summary.sh`.
 To create an input file, you can use `run-queries.sh` to search GitHub for candidate repositories, or you can write an input file from scratch.